 In her first season at Azusa Pacific in 2008, Webber rebuilt a squad that lost its entire outfield and middle infield from the season before, and she fashioned a 21-26 team that tied for third in the GSAC, missing the conference tournament by just one game in the final GSAC standings.

-Webber spent 5 seasons (2003-07) as the head coach Santa Rosa (Calif.)
-Junior College where she fashioned an overall record of 116-93 (.553).
-She guided the Bear Cubs to 4 straight 20-win campaigns, which included a 29-10 record in 2004 when Santa Rosa won the Bay Valley West League title.
+Prior to her arrival at Azusa Pacific, Webber served seven years as the head and assistant coach on the international, junior college, and travel ball levels.
+She spent five seasons (2003-07) as the head coach at Santa Rosa (Calif.)
+Junior College, where she fashioned an overall record of 116-93 (.553).
+She guided the Bear Cubs to four straight 20-win campaigns, which included a 29-10 record in 2004 when Santa Rosa won the Bay Valley West League title.

 Prior to her tenure at Santa Rosa, Webber spent a season as an assistant coach at Butte Community College in Oroville, Calif., and another season as an assistant at Chico (Calif.)
 Union High School.

 Webber graduated from Chico State in 2000 with a bachelor's degree in physical education.
 She earned her master's in physical education from Chico State in 2002.
 She also serves as a full-time assistant professor in Azusa Pacific's exercise and sport science department.
-She was a faculty member at Santa Rosa Junior College for 5 years and spent a semester on staff at Oroville (Calif.)
+She was a faculty member at Santa Rosa Junior College for five years and spent a semester on staff at Oroville (Calif.)
 Union High School.